jeaye/jest/README.md

 ```

 ### What the hell is `template <> template <>`?
-You're specializing a member function of a class template parameterized on your test type.
-We make it a member function so that the group can inherit from it.
-This allows you access to group-specific data during all of your tests.
+You're specializing a member function of `jest::group`, which is templated on your test type.
+It also inherits from your test type, giving direct access to your test type's member variables from within `jest::group::test`.

 An example of where I use this group-specific data is for testing the output of certain functions to stdout.
 Add a `std::stringstream` to the test data, redirect `std::cout` to it, and now you can check its contents for each test.
 Example:
 ```cpp